ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 }
 ```

-Then there are some simple util functions that is used to load the proof data sent to the contract.
+Next there are several simple util functions that are used to load the proof data sent to the contract:
 ```func
 (slice, slice) load_p1(slice body) impure {
     ...